yeriomin/YalpStore/README.md

 >
 >A: Try force-closing Yalp Store and launching it again.
 If it doesn't help, read [this discussion](https://github.com/yeriomin/YalpStore/issues/308).

 >Q: I cannot download files!
-Downloads start but do not progress or stop midway. / I'm having error 495. / I don't like Android built-in DownloadManager.
-Is Yalp going to have its own download manager?
+Or Yalp Store says that there is no network connection.
 >
->A: Try turning off VPN or ad-blocking apps first.
-Yalp already **has** a mini download manager.
-It is used as a fallback when system DownloadManager is disabled or unavailable for any other reason.
-You can force Yalp to use the fallback download manager like this: Settings -> Apps -> Show system -> Download Manager -> Disable.
-Setting download location to internal storage also turns the fallback on.
-I'm not setting the fallback as default because it is very minimalisic and is never going to be as well-tested and feature-rich as the system DownloadManager.
+>A: Try turning off VPN or ad-blocking apps.

 >Q: Some apps are not getting the latest release available on Play Store.
 What do I do?
 >